Medical-Event-Data-Standard/meds_etl_cpp/README.md

 This package is a component of https://github.com/medical-Event-Data-Standard/meds_etl.

-See the "--backend" settings within meds_etl for documentation on how to use this package.
+See https://github.com/medical-Event-Data-Standard/meds_etl?tab=readme-ov-file#backends for instructions on how to use this optimized backend.